 Make an appointment with your doctor if you have any persistent signs and symptoms that worry you.

 It's not clear what causes ureteral cancer.

-Doctors know this cancer begins when a cell in the inside lining of the ureter develops an error (mutation) in its DNA.
-The mutation tells the cell to multiply rapidly and to continue living when normal cells would die.
+Ureteral cancer happens when cells on the inside lining of the ureter develop changes (mutations) in their DNA.
+A cell's DNA contains the instructions that tell a cell what to do.
+The changes tell the cells to multiply rapidly and to continue living beyond their typical life cycle.
 The result is a growing mass of abnormal cells that can grow to block the ureter or spread to other areas of the body.

 Factors that can increase the risk of ureteral cancer include:

 - Increasing age.
 The risk of ureteral cancer increases with age.
 Most people diagnosed with this cancer are in their 70s and 80s.

 - Previous bladder or kidney cancer.
 People who have been diagnosed with bladder cancer or kidney cancer have an increased risk of ureteral cancer.